telink-semi/tl_platform_sdk/doc/telink_b91m_driver_sdk_Release_Note.md

 * **usb**
   * Fix the problem that usb_spk could not work when only USB_SPEAKER_ENABLE is turned on in USB_SPK Demo.
 * **audio**
-  * Corrct spelling errors in "audio_buff" in AUDIO Demo.
+  * Correct spelling errors in "audio_buff" in AUDIO Demo.
   * Correct the data type definition error in the app_sin_data.h file in AUDIO_Demo.
 * **spi**
   * Interface hspi_change_csn_pin()/pspi_change_csn_pin() have logic error, would configure the unused csn pin, the error has been fixed.And hspi_change_csn_pin()/pspi_change_csn_pin() has been deleted from the driver and moved to SPI_Demo.